Installed the B&M transmission cooler today along with changing the transmission fluid and filter.

 Install the new filter and then the new gasket and pan.

-Next is the trans cooler.
+Next is the transmission cooler.

 Remove the grill and the engine under cover.